tesujimath/beancount-parser-lima/beancount-parser-lima/README.md

 It is intended to be a complete implementation of the Beancount file format, except for those parts which are deprecated and other features as documented here (in a list which may not be comprehensive).

-Currently under active development.
-APIs are subject to change, but I hope not majorly.

 The slightly strange name is because of a somewhat careless failure on my part to notice the existing [beancount-parser](https://github.com/jcornaz/beancount-parser) when starting this project, for which apologies.

 ## Features